 Education

 Colleges and universities often serve thousands of users with rotating credentials, unmanaged devices, and guest access.
+Before granting access, it is essential to verify that authorized student, faculty, or staff accounts exist.
 Deploying Meraki with Duo ensures that only authorized students, faculty, and staff can access academic resources.
 Duo’s endpoint inspection helps prevent outdated or compromised devices from connecting to sensitive SSIDs.

 Healthcare

 Hospitals and clinics rely heavily on wireless networks to connect tablets, medical devices, and EMR terminals.
-Integrating Duo allows healthcare IT to enforce strict identity verification and MFA while ensuring HIPAA compliance.
+Integrating Duo allows healthcare IT to enforce strict identity verification and MFA, including mandatory two-factor authentication for each user account to ensure account security and compliance with HIPAA requirements.
 Role-based access and device checks help isolate staff, guest, and IoT traffic.

 Corporate Offices